defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/navigation.md

 Be aware that if you accidentally enable more than one search option in your project [configuration file], you may get unexpected results (for example, if you have added the `.js` for Algolia DocSearch, you'll get Algolia results if you enable GCSE search but forget to disable Algolia search).

-### Disabling the sidebar search box
+### Changing search box location

-By default, the search box appears in both the top navigation bar and at the top of the sidebar left navigation pane.
-If you don't want the sidebar search box, set `sidebar_search_disable` to `true` in `hugo.toml`/`hugo.yaml`/`hugo.json`:
+By default, the search box appears at the top of the sidebar left navigation pane.
+If you want to move it to the top navigation bar, set `navbar_search` to `true` in `hugo.toml`/`hugo.yaml`/`hugo.json`:

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}
 {{< tab header="hugo.toml" lang="toml" >}}
-sidebar_search_disable = true
+navbar_search = true
 {{< /tab >}}
 {{< tab header="hugo.yaml" lang="yaml" >}}
-sidebar_search_disable: true
+navbar_search: true
 {{< /tab >}}
 {{< tab header="hugo.json" lang="json" >}}
-"sidebar_search_disable": true
+"navbar_search": true
 {{< /tab >}}
 {{< /tabpane >}}

 ## Configure search with a Google Custom Search Engine

-By default Docsy uses a [Google Custom Search Engine](https://cse.google.com/cse/all) (GCSE) to search your site.
+By default, Docsy uses a [Google Custom Search Engine](https://cse.google.com/cse/all) (GCSE) to search your site.
 To enable this feature, you'll first need to make sure that you have built and deployed [a production version of your site](/docs/deployment#build-environments-and-indexing), as otherwise your site won't be crawled and indexed.

 ### Setting up site search

 1. Create a Google Custom Search Engine for your deployed site by clicking **New search engine** on the [Custom Search page](https://cse.google.com/cse/all) and following the instructions.
 Make a note of the ID for your new search engine.
 1. Add any further configuration you want to your search engine using the **Edit search engine** options.
-In particular you may want to do the following:
+In particular, you may want to do the following:

     * Select **Look and feel**.
 Change from the default **Overlay** layout to **Results only**, as this option means your search results are embedded in your search page rather than appearing in a separate box.
 Click **Save** to save your changes.
     * Edit the default result link behavior so that search results from your site don't open in a new tab.
 To do this, select **Search Features** - **Advanced** - **Websearch Settings**.
 In the **Link Target** field, type "\_parent".
 Click **Save** to save your changes.